 2. Set Your Tires Up For Success

 If possible, switch to winter tires, or at least all-season tires.
-Deeper treads are ideal for clearing away snow, giving you maximum traction, and improving control of the vehicle.
+Deeper treads are ideal for clearing away snow, giving you maximum traction, and improving vehicle control.
 Studded tires are a good choice on wet roads when the temperature is near zero.
 However, they don’t outperform winter tires in freezing conditions.
 Regularly check your tire pressure to help prevent a blowout.
 Your owner’s manual or the tire’s sidewall will indicate the proper pressure – usually between 30 and 33 lb/in2 for an average passenger car.
 Just don’t forget that tires lose pressure at the rate of 1 lb/in2 for every 5° C drop in temperature.

 3. Winter Driving = Taking Your Time

 Need to get to work on time?
-Well, that’s never going to happen if you’re busy pushing your vehicle out of a snowbank, or worse you’re waiting for assistance after a collision.
-When road conditions are not ideal (covered in snow and ice for example) remember to give yourself more time to reach your destination.
+Well, that’s never going to happen if you’re busy pushing your vehicle out of a snowbank, or worse, you’re waiting for assistance after a collision.
+When road conditions are not ideal (covered in snow and ice, for example), remember to give yourself more time to reach your destination.
 Start your trip slowly, testing your braking and steering to get a feel for the road conditions.
 The key is to maintain control of your vehicle at all times, even if that means driving under the posted speed limit.
 Stay alert as you approach intersections.
 Scan the road for traction, such as sand or bare pavement, and always accelerate and decelerate gradually.